Meet Our World-Class Instructors

-Brendan Boykin is a trainer, editor, and video production consultant based in Castle Rock.
-As an Apple Certified Master Trainer and the owner of Creek Mountain Media (a digital video solutions company), Brendan draws on his background in broad and corporate video to provide training to post-production, education, and broad facilities nationwide.
-A frequent presenter at trade shows and digital video seminars, Brendan is an author, contributing writer, and technical editor/reviewer for numerous Apple Pro Training Series books.
+Brendan Boykin is a trainer, editor, and author based in Pueblo West.
+As an Apple Certified Master Trainer and the owner of Creek Mountain Media, Brendan draws on his background in broadcast and corporate video to provide training to post-production, education, and broadcast facilities nationwide.
+Brendan is an author, contributing writer, and technical editor/reviewer for numerous Apple Pro Training Series books.
 His latest book, Apple Pro Training Series: Final Cut Pro X 10.3: Professional Post-Production, is the official curriculum of the Apple Training and Certification program.

 Based in Boulder, Colorado, Stephen Collector has over 25 years of freelance experience.
 Originally specializing in tabletop photography, his attention to detail and lighting techniques were applied to working on location for editorial and corporate assignments.
 Stephen's magazine clients include Esquire, Outside, Men's Journal, Field & Stream, Forbes, Fortune, Fast Company, and the New York Times.
 Corporate clients include United Airlines, Ball Corporation, Shell, Hain/Celestial Seasonings, Horizon Dairy, United Technologies, Oracle, and Sears Roebuck & Co., among many others.